 We have designed our services to be as resilient as possible with video and telephone contact as well as in-person provision at the hospice, when possible.
 From the end of January 2022, we hope to be able to hold our short programmes at The Orangery in small groups of six – with the option remaining of attending via video link.
 All our in-person activities are subject to Covid-19 guidance and restrictions and we will always keep in touch if coronavirus affects our services.
-If you are coming to the hospice, please follow our essential Covid-19 guidance for visitors here.
+If you are coming to the hospice, please follow our essential Covid-19 guidance for visitors on our Visitor Information page.

 Call our complementary therapy and wellbeing lead Diane Gledhill-Cragg on 01226 244244 ext 225